vivaria/edisonrul.ing/docs/source/cards/t/trap-jammer.md

 ### Card Rulings

-●You can activate Trap Jammer during the Damage Step.
+*   You can activate Trap Jammer during the Damage Step.